charlie39/OneStop.nvim/README.md

 - fl[oat] = launches the command in a float term buffer
 - sp[lit] = launches the command in a split term buffer
 - vs[plit] = launches the command in vsplit term buffer
+- tab[new] = launches the command in a new tab term buffer
 - ext[ernal] = launches the command in the configured  external terminal

 you can map these to your  custom key binds.